By Mike Kocsis | 10 minutes read | Last updated: September 29, 2025 Categories: Testosterone

 - Vaginal dryness

-If your test results show that you have low or high testosterone levels, then another test might be performed to confirm the issue.
-The need to repeat the test occurs because testosterone levels can fluctuate from day to day due to multiple reasons like medication, etc.
+If your test results show that you have low or high testosterone levels, then another testosterone test might be performed for accurate measurements and confirmation.
+The need to repeat the test occurs because testosterone levels can fluctuate from day to day due to multiple reasons.

 Why should you test free testosterone levels?